Avocado Tuna Salad with Spinach

 Another game changer?
 This green little gadget.
 I’m not one to collect gadgets unless they are super practical…this avocado cutter/pitter/slicer is amazing.
 (I won it in a giveaway years ago and just came across it unopened, so glad I did!!)

 I’ve been adding avocado to salad recipes like this Spinach and Arugula Citrus Salad and smeared on toast like this Avocado Feta Toast with Zaatar for a while, but recently I tried mixing it with tuna as a mayo replacement and for an extra nutritional protein boost.
 Yet, another game changer.
 If you love avocado and tuna you will love this recipe (or should I say “non-recipe”)!
-Throw it on a salad like this Avocado Tuna Spinach Salad or on some multigrain bread or with some crackers.
+Throw it on a salad like this Avocado Tuna Salad with Spinach or on some multigrain bread or with some crackers.
 It’s a great (quick) protein packed lunch (or dinner) option.

 Nutritional note: don’t be afraid of the fat in avocados.
 Avocados are full of MUFAS (monounsaturated fatty acids) and our bodies need and benefit from them in countless ways.
-Dr. Oz even says it’s great for fat loss – best news I’ve heard all day! 😉

 (More benefits of avocados found here.)